 Construction materials: Eastern White Cedar (native to the area)

-Time Capsule: It will contain an 8” wide stainless steel tube that will be approximately 50’ long.
+Time Capsule: It will contain an 8” wide cylinder that will be approximately 50’ long to contain various artifacts which will be revealed in 2220, two hundred years from now.